Blog | Real Estate

 In other words, the “value” of a house today is less than a third the price it was in 1970.
 It's cheaper priced in gold.

 What does this mean for the “average" person?
-What can she do with this information?
-When we ask Jason these questions, he responded with the following:
+What can one do with this information?
+When asked these questions, Jason responded with the following:

 "There are two things that value everything on earth, scarcity and utility.
 If something is scarce, it's going to have more value.
 And if something is useful, it's going to have more value.
 So, gold is scarce and it does have value in the sense that it's been considered money for 5,000 years.
 So, if you stored your wealth in gold, rather than dollars, you would have been better off during this time because the purchasing power of the dollar, has declined dramatically and gold hasn't.